 Dale in 2016.
 (Photo Credit: Getty Images)

 Until recently, Dale's last on-screen appearance was a 2016 episode of the British talk show Loose Women, during which he revealed his battle with depression and alluded to other health issues.
-He said a recent, bad breakup only made his mental health worse.
+At the time, he said a recent, bad breakup only made his mental health worse.
 "I should have taken myself off the TV, but I didn't.
 Listen, there are worse things in the world, but I had depression and I didn't realize.
 I always thought, 'Get over yourself.'
 But my mum died of it.
 It exists, and anybody out there who has had it knows it exists.
 I didn't want to put one foot in front of the other but for a couple of really good friends… I wanted to withdraw but you know what this business is like.
 I didn't look great."